-- The implementation of the mitigation will be via software which will automatically send a "pause" command to the relevant turbine when the parameters are met, initiating a feathering of the blades to the fully open position using the pitch controls and disengagement of the generator.
+The implementation of the mitigation will be via software which will automatically send a "pause" command to the relevant turbine when the parameters are met, initiating a feathering of the blades to the fully open position using the pitch controls and disengagement of the generator.
 This will slow the rotation speed of the blades to below 1 RPM (i.e. slower than the second hand of a clock).
-The emergency braking system shall not be used. - The wind speed will be obtained from each turbine anemometry apparatus (on the nacelle) via the Supervisory Control and Data Acquisition (SCADA) interface.
-The control software will run within the proprietary SPR Centre of Operation of Renewable Energy (CORE) system. - This method of control has already been established and is used for another SPR windfarm, Figure 4 is a screenshot of the parameter input window for this project within CORE.
-Note that the example includes offsets for sunset (+30 mins) and sunrise (-40 mins) which will also be implemented as part of the initial parameters, as bats are rarely present outwith this time period. - Note that in the example of Figure 3 there is a "Speed Lo limit" of 5.5 m/s, below which the turbine would enter a "pause" state, and a "Speed Hi Limit" of 5.6 m/s above which the turbine would "run".
+The emergency braking system shall not be used.

+The wind speed will be obtained from each turbine anemometry apparatus (on the nacelle) via the Supervisory Control and Data Acquisition (SCADA) interface.
+The control software will run within the proprietary SPR Centre of Operation of Renewable Energy (CORE) system.

+This method of control has already been established and is used for another SPR windfarm, Figure 5 is a screenshot of the parameter input window for this project within CORE.
+Note that the example includes a parameter for temperature which can be used if curtailment is required, as well as offsets for sunset and sunrise if required.

+Note that in the example of Figure 5 there is a "Speed Lo limit" of 5.5 m/s, below which the turbine would enter a "pause" state, and a "Speed Hi Limit" of 5.6 m/s above which the turbine would "run".
 The reason for this is to stop the turbine rapid cycling between "pause" and "run" when the wind speed is averaging 5.5 m/s.
-In practice, the "Speed Hi Limit" is likely to be 0.5 m/s higher than the selected curtailment speed to prevent this cycling damaging the turbine (which slightly increases the time which the turbine is curtailed).
-In practice these values would be therefore be set at 5 m/s and 5.5 m/s respectively at WTG4.

-Figure 4: Screenshot of the curtailment parameter input window within CORE in use for another SPR windfarm.
+Figure 5: Screenshot of the curtailment parameter input window within CORE in use for another SPR windfarm.